oktadev/okta-blog/_source/_posts/2021-09-20-cli-ssh-oauth-device-grant.md

 Even if you've never heard of the OAuth 2.0 Device Authorization Grant, formerly known as the Device Flow, you've probably seen it in action on a smart TV or other streaming device.
 The Device Authorization Grant is commonly used on devices with limited keyboard input ability.
 The process allows you to log in to an account more easily via a separate browser on your laptop, mobile phone, or other companion rich-input device.

-For instance, if AtkoTV is launching a streaming service; its streaming Apple TV app might present you with something like the sign-in screen below.
+For instance, if AtkoTV is launching a streaming service, its streaming Apple TV app might present you with something like the sign-in screen below.
 Instead of struggling to input anything on your TV, you'd log in on your laptop or mobile phone to complete the sign-in process.

 {% img blog/cli-ssh-oauth-device-grant/device-flow-on-tv.png alt:"device flow on tv" width:"800" %}{: .center-image }